Find out what you need to do from starting a case to getting a hearing date in the High Court.

 The Central Office of the High Court

 The public office for the High Court is called the Central Office.
-It is in the main Four Courts building on Inns Quay, Dublin 7.
-Opening hours are 10:00 a.m. to 4:30 p.m., Monday to Friday (no lunch closure).
+It is in the main Four Courts building on Inns Quay.
+It is open on weekdays from 10.00 a.m. to 4.30 p.m. and it does not close for lunch.

 Procedures in the High Court